User experience design: Pixel perfect

-Pixel Perfect, or pixel-perfect precision, is a term used in web development to describe that a digital product appears accurately as intended by the user interface / user experience designer.
+Pixel perfect, or pixel-perfect precision, is a term used in web development to describe that a digital product appears accurately as intended by the user interface or user experience designer.

 UX stakeholders

 A user experience designer is considered a UX practitioner, along with the following job titles: user experience researcher, information architect, interaction designer, human factors engineer, business analyst, consultant, creative director, interaction architect, and usability specialist.

 Interaction designers

 Interaction designers (IxD) are responsible for understanding and specifying how the product should behave.
 This work overlaps with the work of both visual and industrial designers in a couple of important ways.
 When designing physical products, interaction designers must work with industrial designers early on to specify the requirements for physical inputs and to understand the behavioral impacts of the mechanisms behind them.
 Interaction designers cross paths with visual designers throughout the project.
 Visual designers guide the discussions of the brand and emotive aspects of the experience, Interaction designers communicate the priority of information, flow, and functionality in the interface.